mohsince-04/fish-flowmodoro/README.md

 ![Demo of Flowmodoro](demo.gif)

-This project and its documentation were primarily generated with the help of  [DeepSeek](https://chat.deepseek.com).

-All audio cues (focus, break, motivation sounds) were AI-generated using  [Synthesys](https://app.synthesys.live).
+This project and its documentation were created with the help of  [DeepSeek](chat.deepseek.com) , and all audio cues were AI-generated using  [Synthesys](https://app.synthesys.live).

 ---

 ## 🔧 Requirements (Arch Linux)